75 years ago: Israel's triumph became a catastrophe for Palestinians

 ESTRIN: Another way the history of the Nakba stays alive is in books.
 Forty-year-old Mahmoud Muna runs the Educational Bookshop in Jerusalem.
 His father-in-law lost his home when Israel was founded in 1948.
 On his bookshelves, Muna sees a new trend in what Palestinians are writing about today.

-MUNA: The Israelis need to acknowledge that they have responsibilities for the displacement of the Palestinian people and the killing and creating the Palestinian refugee issue.
-And for the Palestinians, that we need to also acknowledge that the Jewish people have roots in this place and have reasons of belonging to this place.
-And it's a very huge step from both sides, but I think it is essential to be taken.
+MUNA: The Israelis need to acknowledge that they have responsibilities for the displacement of the Palestinian people and the killing and their creating of the Palestinian refugee issue, and for the Palestinians that we need to also acknowledge that the Jewish people have roots in this place and have reasons of belonging to this place.
+It's a very huge step from both sides, but I think it is essential to be taken.